-Dean Evans, Professors Distad and Riedinger; Associate Professors Becker, Jones and W. I. Painter; Assistant Professors H. W. Painter and Sanders; Mr. Campbell, Mr. Pottinger
+Dean Evans, Professors Distad and Riedinger; Associate Professors W. I. Painter and Becker; Assistant Professors H. W. Painter, Sanders and Guzzetta; Mr. Campbell, Mr. Pottinger, Miss Kraus

-41. HANDICRAFTS IN ELEMENTARY SCHOOL.
+27:41.
+HANDICRAFTS IN ELEMENTARY SCHOOL.
 2 credits.

 This course consists of a broad range of experiences through the manipulation of various craft mediums which will enrich the curriculum of the elementary school.
-Lab. fee.

-45. HISTORY OF EDUCATION.
+27:45.
+HISTORY OF EDUCATION.
 3 credits.